 For formal evening dress.

-The rituals and habits that characterized silk top hat etiquette therefore slowly fell by the wayside.
-In the late 19th century a top hat could be left on...
+The rituals and habits that characterised silk top hat etiquette therefore slowly fell by the wayside.
+In the late 19th century a top hat could be left on.

 Similarly a silk top hat would only be tipped when entering a public place only when ladies were present.
 When visiting a man was supposed to keep his top hat always in hand, never setting it down in such a way that only the outside, never the inside, could be seen.

 "Showing the lining is preposterous."
 Baroness Staffe declared in 1890